 The images we see in the media – everything from advertising to news, television, music videos, film, and content passed between children and adults at school and online – form the cultural backdrop, or wallpaper, of our lives.

-It’s hard to keep track of the barrage of media messages that you and your children are exposed to daily, but it is important to think about the ways in which marginalised groups – including women and ethnic minorities – are portrayed in the media and how this could be informing our attitudes and behaviours.
+It’s hard to keep track of the barrage of media messages that adults and children are exposed to daily, but it is important to think about the ways in which marginalised groups – including women and ethnic minorities – are portrayed in the media and how this could be informing our attitudes and behaviours.

 Negative messages about women are the norm in the media.
 As an example, James Bond (among many others) continues to characterise women by their physical appearance rather than as complex characters with personalities, thoughts and feelings.
 On top of this, women of colour are often portrayed as exotic, different, and either sexually aggressive or submissive.
 There are concerns about links between media messages and violence against women and girls.
 Restrictive or negative representations are harmful but so mainstream that we may not even notice.